 Also, don’t assume you’re limited to the duties you’re assigned.
 Do you see an opportunity to do something you would enjoy—something that would also help your company?
 Develop a proposal and pitch it your boss.
 Maybe no one else has considered that option or has expressed an interest in it.

 One of my colleagues, originally hired as an English faculty member, was interested in technology at a time when, as he says, “the primary technology in the classroom was a piece of chalk.”
 So, he jumped on an opportunity to write a technology grant.
 From there, he pursued integrating technology into the English curriculum.
 He led the development of the technical writing program at the university and also serves as a manager for the university’s Center for Instructional Innovation.
-There was no mention of technology in his original job description, but he used his interests to develop new opportunities.
+There was no mention of technology in his original job description, but he used his interests to

 You don’t have to keep searching for the perfect job.
 Instead, look for ways to make your job as perfect as possible.
 That doesn’t mean you have to spend the next decade in your position or pretend you love everything about it.
 You just have to take the reins to direct your career.